 - Clean all the drawers using the same soapy water you used on the cupboard shelves.

 - When the drawers are clean and dry return the remaining items.

 5) Clean the Face of the Cabinets

 There are a number of kitchen cleaning products on the market designed for different types of cabinet faces.
 Some for natural wood.
 Others for painted surfaces.
 And still others for veneers.
 Make sure yours is an appropriate match for the type of cabinet faces you’re dealing with.
-Should you have stubborn stains on your natural wood cabinets house cleaning services in London recommend mixing 2 tablespoons of olive oil, 5 tablespoons of vinegar and 2 cups of water into a spray bottle and shaking the bottle vigorously.
+Should you have stubborn stains on your natural wood cabinets, house cleaning services London recommends mixing 2 tablespoons of olive oil, 5 tablespoons of vinegar and 2 cups of water into a spray bottle and shaking the bottle vigorously.
 Spray this onto the stained surface and then wipe with a clean soft rag.

 6) Don’t Cut Corners When Cleaning the Fridge